Using Amazon RDS Extended Support - Amazon Relational Database Service

 Using Amazon RDS Extended Support

 For example, the RDS end of standard support date for RDS for MySQL version 5.7 is February 29, 2024.
-But you aren't ready to manually upgrade to RDS for MySQL version 8.0 before that date or for Amazon RDS to automatically upgrade your DB instances to RDS for MySQL version 8.0 after that date.
-If you enable Extended Support for those DB instances before February 29, 2024, you can continue to run RDS for MySQL version 5.7, and starting March 1, 2024, Amazon RDS will automatically charge you for Extended Support.
+However, you aren't ready to manually upgrade to RDS for MySQL version 8.0 before that date.
+In this case, Amazon RDS automatically enrolls your databases in RDS Extended Support on February 29, 2024, and you can continue to run RDS for MySQL version 5.7.
+Starting March 1, 2024, Amazon RDS automatically charges you for RDS Extended Support.

-Extended Support is available for up to 3 years past the RDS end of standard support date for a major engine version.
-After 3 years, if you haven't upgraded your major engine version to a supported version, then Amazon RDS will automatically upgrade your major engine version.
+RDS Extended Support is available for up to 3 years past the RDS end of standard support date for a major engine version.
+After this time, if you haven't upgraded your major engine version to a supported version, then Amazon RDS will automatically upgrade your major engine version.
 We recommend that you upgrade to a supported major engine version as soon as possible.